charlielobster/CUDA_NekRS/README.md

 # Support Documentation for CUDA NekRS Installation on Ubuntu 24.04.3

 These steps should work with most gaming and laptop PCs with an Nvidia GPU.
-Test specs are RTX 3090 Ti GPUs, i9-12900KS chipset on an ASUS Z690 motherboard.
+Test specs RTX 3090 Ti GPU, i9-12900KS chipset on an ASUS Z690 motherboard.
 Please note there are probably easier ways to get all these components working together (without compiling and building everything ourselves) and I will update this document as I discover them.

 ### 1. Install Ubuntu 24.04.3